vallard/K8sServerless/kubeless/README.md

 ### 6.4.4 Test the `hello` function

-We can then call the function by either using a [proxy](https://kubernetes.io/docs/tasks/access-kubernetes-api/http-proxy-access-api/) or spin up our own container to run.
-Let's use our own container to do talk to it.
+We can then call the function by either using a [proxy](https://kubernetes.io/docs/tasks/access-kubernetes-api/http-proxy-access-api/), or spin up our own container to run.
+Let's use our own container to talk to it.

 ```
 kubectl run alp --image=alpine -- sleep 60000